pedrominatel/esp-idf_template_project_ci/README.md

 ## License

-These examples are covered under Apache License Version 2.0.
+This project template is covered under Apache License Version 2.0.